EminenceIsHere/CampusQuest-/README.md

 ## Project Overview 🏠

-The **PaperPal** application is built using **Spring Boot** and provides a web interface for users to upload, manage, and download exam files.
+The **CampusQuest** application is built using **Spring Boot** and provides a web interface for users to upload, manage, and download exam files.
 It supports managing user responses and linking those responses to exam files.
 Additionally, users can interact with an AI assistant powered by **Ollama Mistral** via the home page.
 The application also allows users to post and resolve doubts related to exams, fostering better learning and communication.

 ## Features 🌟